elbwalker/walkerOS/destinations/google-gtm/README.md

   //   dataLayer: "dataLayer", // Name of the dataLayer array
   //   domain: "https://www.googletagmanager.com/gtm.js?id="; // Source domain of the GTM
   // },
-  // init: false, // Status if destination was initialized successfully or should be skipped
+  // init: false, // Status if the destination was initialized successfully or should be skipped
   // mapping: { '*': { '*': {} } }, // Process all events
 };

 DestinationGTM.config = config;

-// And add the destination to the walker.js elbwalker.push('walker destination', DestinationGTM); // elbwalker as instance of Elbwalker
+// And add the destination to the walker.js elb('walker destination', DestinationGTM);
 ```

 ## Contribute